Fundamentals

 reported by VkPhysicalDeviceProperties::

-Additionally, if maintenance5
+Additionally, if the maintenance5 feature is

-its first parameter.
+VkPhysicalDevice object as its first parameter.

 Physical device queries will either return results indicating lack of